CS0358-Online-Lionelle/.github/profile/README.md

 Once the student completes the portfolio they may be asked to resubmit with changes, or they will be invited to setup a technical interview.
 The technical interview will involve interviewing aspects of their portfolio and working on technical interview problems.

 Students must complete **both** the portfolio and technical interview with the equivalent of a B or higher grade to pass the course.
+We will follow a mastery grading model, in which students will be given opportunities to retake various parts after feedback and a slight weighting period between attempts.

 ## Course Materials